 While sole proprietorship income is ultimately taxed through the owner’s individual income tax, the business may be subject to paying several other business-related taxes.
 These may include self-employment tax, sales tax and use tax.
 More information on your sole proprietorship’s state tax liabilities can be discovered through the Business Taxation Page of the Kansas Department of Revenue.
 To register to pay your business taxes online, use the Kansas Business Center service.

-There isn’t a requirement in Kansas for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other licenses and/or permits to operate in a compliant fashion.
+There isn’t a requirement in Kansas for sole proprietors to acquire a general business license, but depending on the nature of your business you may need other Kansas licenses and permits to operate in a compliant fashion.

 Many of the Kansas licenses and permits that may apply to your sole proprietorship are industry-specific.
 Which ones your business may require is determined largely on what business activities your sole proprietorship participates in.
 Thankfully, Kansas has compiled a comprehensive list of common business licenses to help business owners determine their tax liabilities.
 Many necessary licenses can be acquired online through the Kansas Business Center system.